 - Get support from the experts.
 To tackle a large amount of debt, you could benefit from the advice of a financial counselor.
 Before making a decision, contact a financial expert to discuss the best option for you.
 See the information below for where to turn for help.

-The military life, with its frequent moves and deployments, present special financial challenges for service members and their families.
+The military life, with its frequent moves and deployments, presents special financial challenges for service members and their families.
 In recognition of these challenges, the Department of Defense provides a range of services and support to help you and your family achieve financial stability and avoid financial pitfalls.

 - Personal financial counseling is available through Military OneSource at 800-342-9647.
 Counselors can provide one-on-one assistance with budget development, debt consolidation (including helping you contact your creditors and negotiate late fees), housing issues (such as being behind on your mortgage payments or foreclosure) and money management.